-In accordance with the Corporations Act, it is KPMG's policy to rotate audit engagement partners on listed companies every five years and in accordance with that policy, a new partner will commence on the Company's external audit in the year ended 30 June 2019.
+It is KPMG's policy to rotate audit engagement partners on listed companies every five years and in accordance with that policy, a new partner commenced on the Company's external audit in the year ended 30 June 2014.

 KPMG has declared its independence to the Board through its representations to the Committee and provision of its Statement of Independence to the Board, stating that they have maintained their independence in accordance with the provisions of APES 110 - Code of Ethics for Professional Accountants and the applicable provisions of the Corporations Act 2001.